 De-Icing Your System

-No unit will cool properly if it is iced up.
+No unit will cool appropriately if it is iced up.
 Fortunately, however, it is a simple procedure to melt the ice.
-Simply turn off the system and allow it to run in the fan only mode and the ice will quickly melt.
+Just turn off the system and allow it to run in the fan only mode and the ice will quickly melt.
 You can also opt to shut the entire system down until it the ice is completely melted.

 Cleaning and Maintenance

-The aforementioned steps should be taken whenever you think your air conditioner may not be running properly.
-By running through these simple checks, you may be able to save a substantial amount of money prior to calling a technician from a professional repair company.
+The steps above should be taken whenever you think your air conditioner may not be running correctly.
+By running through these simple checks, you may be able to save a substantial amount of money before calling a technician from a professional repair company.
 However, as you probably are aware of, some jobs must be completed by an experienced professional.
 These include electrical repairs and adding freon.

-Although do it your own air conditioner repair is certainly an option, never hesitate to call a technician when such an individual is needed.
+Although do it your air conditioner repair is indeed an option, never hesitate to call a technician when such an individual is needed.